nairobilug/nairobilug.or.ke/content/meetup-july-2026-deploy-and-hack.md

 Most of the audience loved the idea of surfing the internet without an address to ping to...simply being the Invisibles.

 Looking back, the day's talks almost felt thematic.
 We started by building applications, learned how to deploy them and then rounded things off by exploring how to secure them.
 It was a fitting progression that reflected the full lifecycle of modern software development.

+If the session sparked your curiosity, be sure to check out  [Project Kernelling](https://gitlab.com/DRACULAR/kernelling), where Danfold has shared the scripts and resources from the talk for anyone who wants to explore further.

 A great reminder that building great software is only part of the journey—keeping it secure is just as important.